2 October 2019

 - Pre-packaged food and caseins sold in the EU - If you’re exporting food to the EU, you must include an EU address for the food business operator (FBO) or EU importer on your packaging or food label.

-You must make certain changes by this date if your UK food product is placed on the UK or EU market after the date the UK leaves the EU.
-There will be a transition period to December 2020 for labelling changes in relation to goods produced or imported and placed on the UK market after exit day.
+You must make certain changes if your UK food product is placed on the UK or EU market after the date the UK leaves the EU.
+There will be a 21 month transition period for labelling changes in relation to goods produced or imported and placed on the UK market after exit day.

 Read the Food Standards Agency’s guidance on the new health and identification marks.

-Pre-packaged food and caseins sold in the UK: 31 December 2020
+Pre-packaged food and caseins sold in the UK

 You must include a UK address for the food business operator (FBO) on pre-packaged food sold in the UK.
 If the FBO is not in the UK, include the address of your importer bringing the food into the UK.